UCD-CS at W-NUT 2020 Shared Task-3: A Text to Text Approach for COVID-19 Event Extraction on Social Media: Introduction

 \section{Introduction}

-Since the outbreak of COVID-19, a wide variety of research in the field of computer science has been conducted to mine insights or gain rapid access to information in relation to the crisis.
-For example, the TREC-COVID challenge is a research initiative for seeking advanced techniques in finding useful information from the CORD-19 corpus comprising hundreds of thousands of COVID-related academic articles~\cite{wang2020cord19,Kirk2020}.
-More specifically, one branch of research of this sort focuses on mining valuable information and messages from social media~\cite{muller2020covid,dimitrov2020tweetscov19}.
+Since the outbreak of COVID-19, a wide variety of research has been conducted to mine insights or gain rapid access to information in relation to the crisis.
+For example, the TREC-COVID challenge seeks advanced techniques for finding useful information from the CORD-19 corpus comprising hundreds of thousands of COVID-related academic articles~\cite{wang2020cord19,Kirk2020}.
+Related research focuses on mining valuable information from social media~\cite{muller2020covid,dimitrov2020tweetscov19}.
 This is largely inspired by the fact that social media motivates people to share information or express their opinions quickly.
-However, this user-generated content is usually noisy and enormous during crises such as the COVID-19, and thus needs to be condensed and filtered before further processing and analysis.
+However, this user-generated content is usually noisy and enormous during crises, and thus needs to be condensed and filtered before further processing and analysis.